K-12 Standard Response Protocol Toolkit

 That said, part of the “I Love U Guys” Foundation sustainability model relies not just on charitable giving, but in providing training for districts, departments and agencies.
 If your organization is interested in training, please contact the “I Love U Guys” Foundation for rates and terms.

-What is the difference between Lockout and Lockdown?
+What is the difference between Secure and Lockdown?

 The term "Lockdown" means there is an active or imminent threat inside or nearby requiring immediate protective action.
 It is followed by the directive "Locks, Lights, Out of Sight" and requires locking classroom doors, turning out the lights, and remaining quiet and out of sight until first responders arrive.

-Effectively if the threat is outside the building, Lockout.
+Effectively if the threat is outside the building, Secure.
 If the threat is inside the building, Lockdown.

 What if the threat is close to the building?

-There may be situations where both a Lockout and a Lockdown may be called simultaneously.
+There may be situations where both a Secure and a Lockdown may be called simultaneously.
 In this case securing the perimeter, securing the classroom and getting out of sight would be the practice.

 In lockdown, are you suggesting unlocking the outside doors?